orimanabu/libvirt_dynamic_inventory/README.md

         }
 });
 ```
-and place the rule file in `/etc/polkit-1/rules.d/`.
+Then place the rule file in `/etc/polkit-1/rules.d/`.
 The rule file must have '.rules' suffix for its file name.
 You might fix SELinux label for the rule file.
 ```